WebKit/WebKit/Introduction.md

 who has write access to the Subversion repository, or via the commit queue which can be requested by setting cq? flag and approved by any WebKit committer by setting cq+.

-The Subvesion commit message should be created by `Tools/Scripts/commit-log-editor` based on the change log entries.
+The Subversion commit message should be created by `Tools/Scripts/commit-log-editor` based on the change log entries.
 `Tools/Scripts/webkit-patch land` does this automatically.

 ### Security Bugs in bugs.webkit.org